BluesparkLabs/DistroTest/README.md

         $ drush make myproject.make

     Drush will download Drupal 7 and extract it to the current directory.
     It will download the profile to the `profiles` folder and, upon discovering the profiles's own make file, continue to download the modules and libraries in the distro.
 Finally it will download any site-specific modules, themes, and libraries.

+    If installing the site for the first time, you may specify the `--prepare-install` option which will prepare the built site for installation by generating a properly permissioned settings.php and files directory.

+5. Install the drupal site (assuming you've prepared a database and db username/pwd).

+       $ drush si distrotest --db-url=mysql://dbuser:pass@localhost:port/dbname